Dolutegravir (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use dofetilide while you are using this medicine.
+- Do not use dofetilide together with this medicine.

 Warnings While Using This Medicine: